Soum12ya/datascienceproject/README.md

 | `/predict` | POST | Predicts wine quality based on input features |

 ## 📝 License
-This project is licensed under the GNU License.
+This project is licensed under the GPL-3 License.

 ## 🤝 Contributing
 Feel free to contribute!
 Open issues, submit PRs, and improve the project.